cysnhr/discontinued-100-days-of-code/log.md

 ### Day 3: Jan 3, 2023

 **Today's Progress**: Learned about linked lists on [Coderbyte](https://coderbyte.com/video/the-basics-of-linked-lists).
 Wrote code for CS50 Problem Set 1 but is missing one tiny part where I can't identify Mastercards.
 Will probably finish it off tomorrow.
-(update 1hr later) YESSS I FINISHED IT they're little mistakes that I'm going to comment in the code section (credit.c in codingpractices folder).
+(update 1hr later) YESSS I FINISHED IT they're little mistakes that I'm going to comment in the [code section](./credit.c).

 **Thoughts:** I wrote something which is better than nothing...?
 Also coding while eating dinner is probably not so good for digestion because I felt and it's not because of the constant errors.
 But all this took wayyy too much time, like, I just forget time passing when I'm writing this, and I need to manage my time better--should try the pomodoro technique.